 The pleasant hike lead us up into the Rama Valley where forests of pine, cedar, fir and juniper trees had made it their home, I almost felt as we were hiking through the Austrian Alps.
 Unfortunately, the weather turned, our views were obscured and as Jacob and I neared the lake heavy, dark grey clouds descended and rain began to fall.
 Considering it took four hours to hike to the lake, we were rather unimpressed, but perhaps this was a result of the grim conditions.
 We decided to head back to Astore though, as keen hikers, we felt that there was something about this valley that called out to us.
 I had spotted a hiking trail through the clouds that lead high onto the western ridge of the valley, perhaps Rama had more to offer and, if the weather improved, we would consider spending a few days exploring the area.
 On the walk back the temperature had plummeted, we were unprepared and quickly felt the biting cold.
 We passed through a seemingly deserted campsite when Ali, who with the help of his father managed the only hotel at the Rama camping grounds, waved us over to shelter as the weather deteriorated.
 Ali kindly lit the log burner in the centre of his living room as we huddled around in an attempt to regain the feeling in our fingers.
 We drank sweet chai, waited for the rain to subside and told Ali that, if the weather improved, we would be back.
 During our walk back to Astore a local farmer who was ferrying a trailer load of large rocks further down the valley to repair the deteriorating road offered us a lift, we gladly jumped on top of his trailer then endured an extremely uncomfortable ride down, though despite our sore cheeks we were glad to get back to the Dreamland Hotel and hoped for a morning of blue skies.

 Inevitably we had to head down off the ridge and back to reality.
 It was then when we realised the only food we had ready to eat back in our hotel room in Rama was one, three day old naan each.
-Though, never have I been so enthusiastic about an almost stale, single naan.
+Though, never have I been so enthusiastic about a stale, single naan.
 My mouth watered just imagining the flat bread spread with crunchy peanut butter and mango jam.
-It was a good job we ordered a batch of 20 from the Naan Man.
+It was a good job we had ordered that batch of 20 from the Naan Man.

-Back down off the ridge and to the hotel, just after 18:00, darkness shrouded the Rama Valley and the temperature routinely plummeted.
-Jacob and I were both shattered after was was meant to be a two hour gentle stroll through the forest.
-At 18:15 we were undeniably tucked up in bed, stomachs finally satisfied with an extra large portion of vegetable daal that we rustled up out of our rations and devoured with a batch of fresh chapati that our host, Ali had kindly made.
+Back down off the ridge and finally back to the hotel.
+Just after 18:00 darkness shrouded the Rama Valley and the temperature routinely plummeted.
+Jacob and I were both shattered after what was meant to be a two hour gentle stroll through the forest.
+At 18:15 we were undeniably tucked up in bed, stomachs finally satisfied with an extra large portion of vegetable daal that we rustled up out of our rations and devoured with a batch of fresh chapati that our host, Ali had kindly rustled up.